How To Install mod_security on CentOS

-mod_security is a popular web application firewall that improves website security and offers website protection against malicious attacks.
-If your website runs on Apache, NGINX or IIS, it is advisable that you set up mod_security.
-In this article, we will look at how to install mod_security on CentOS 7.
+Website administrators have to protect their sites from malicious attackers and bots all the time.
+Otherwise, they can gain unauthorized access to your site content and harm it. mod_security is a popular web application firewall that improves website security and offers website protection against malicious attacks.
+If your website runs on any of the popular servers such as Apache, NGINX or IIS, it is advisable that you set up mod_security.
+In this article, we will look at how to install mod_security on CentOS.

 What is mod_security

-mod_security is a web application firewall that offers real-time monitoring, logging and filtering based on user-defined rules.
+mod_security, also called modsec, is a web application firewall that offers real-time monitoring, logging and filtering based on user-defined rules.
 It was initially built as Apache module but has grown to support NGINX and IIS as well.
+It is open-source and free and widely used by sites running Apache server.
+It mainly uses regular expressions and a set of rules called SecRules to easily catch and deal with common exploits and vulnerabilities.

-Here are the steps to install mod_security on CentOS 7.
+Here are the steps to install mod_security on CentOS.

 1. Update System